In this tutorial we will try the following ways to obtain Free SSL Certificate:

 What is SSL?

-SSL certificate contains of public and private keys.
+SSL certificate contains public and private keys.
 Public key is your visit card.
 Anyone can encrypt a message for you using your public key.
 And you can decrypt this message using your private key.
-At same time you can encrypt message for someone using his own public key and he can decrypt the message with his own private key.
+At the same time, you can encrypt a message for someone using his own public key and he can decrypt the message with his own private key.
 This is how you communicate between two parties without sharing private keys.

 Certificate Authority (CA) issue certificates and all web browser knows if your certificate was generated by CA or someone else.
 If it is trusted (generated by CA) then you get green lock in your browser URL.